phrp720/aw-sync-suite/README.md

 # aw-sync-agent

 This is an open-source ActivityWatch sync agent.
 The purpose of this agent is to function as a service, collecting data from ActivityWatch and pushing it to a central monitoring system, Prometheus.

 Grafana will then be used to visualize the data.

+### This repo contains the following components:

+- `aw`: A client to interact with the ActivityWatch REST API.
+- `prometheus-client`: A client to interact with the Prometheus REST API.
+- `synchronizer`: The sync agent that pushes data from ActivityWatch to Prometheus.
+- `checkpoint`: Contains the checkpoint mechanism to keep track of the last data pushed.
+- `errors`: Contains the error handlers to handle errors.
+- `datamanager`: Manages the data processing and pushing to Prometheus.
+- `settings`: Handles the configuration settings for the agent.
+- `util`: Contains utility functions such as health checks.

 ### Settings